TonyStark-19/Tic-Tac-Toe-React/README.md

 ## 🎮 How to Play

 1. Visit the Game [here](https://tic-tac-toe-react-mu-rust.vercel.app/).
-2. Player X and Player O take turns selecting cells on the grid.
+2. Player X starts the game.
+3. Players take turns clicking cells on the 3×3 board.
-3. The first player to get three in a row (horizontally, vertically, or diagonally) wins.
+4. First to get three in a row (horizontal, vertical, or diagonal) wins.
-4. If all cells are filled and no player has three in a row, the game ends in a tie.
+5. If all cells are filled with no winner → Match Draw.
-5. Click the restart button to play again.
+6. Use the Restart button to start a fresh game.
-6. Also you can go back to previous moves by using the hisotry of moves.
+7. Use Time Travel to jump back to any previous move in history.

+---

+## 📌 What I Learned

+- Managing UI using React components
+- Using state to track gameplay
+- Implementing immutable updates
+- Rendering lists dynamically
+- Managing time travel using stored history
+- Understanding React’s core concepts more deeply

 ---